Eddie Albert: 1933–1949: Early roles and military

-In 1959, Albert was cast as businessman Dan Simpson in the episode "The Unwilling" of the NBC Western series Riverboat.
-In the story line, Dan Simpson attempts to open a general store in the American West despite a raid from pirates on the Mississippi River, who stole from him $20,000 in merchandise.
+In 1959, Albert was cast as businessman Dan Simpson in the episode "The Unwilling" of the series Riverboat.
+In the story, Dan Simpson attempts to open a general store in the American West despite a raid from pirates on the Mississippi River, who stole from him $20,000 in merchandise.
 Debra Paget is cast in this episode as Lela Russell; Russell Johnson is Darius, and John M. Picard is uncredited as a river pirate.

-On stage

-The 1950s also had a return to Broadway for Albert, including roles in Miss Liberty (1949–1950) and The Seven Year Itch (1952–1955).
-In 1960, Albert replaced Robert Preston in the lead role of Professor Harold Hill, in the Broadway production of The Music Man.
-Albert also performed in regional theater.
-He created the title role of Marc Blitzstein's Reuben, Reuben in 1955 in Boston.
-He performed at The Muny Theater in St. Louis, reprising the Harold Hill role in The Music Man in 1966 and playing Alfred P. Doolittle in My Fair Lady in 1968.

-1950s and 1960s film career
+He guest-starred on various series, including ABC's The Pat Boone Chevy Showroom, and the Westinghouse Studio One series (CBS, 1953–54), playing Winston Smith in the first TV adaptation of 1984, by William Templeton.

 In the 1950s, Albert appeared in film roles such as that of Lucille Ball's fiancé in The Fuller Brush Girl (1950), Bill Gorton in The Sun Also Rises (1957), and a traveling salesman in Carrie (1952).
-He was nominated for his first Oscar as Best Supporting Actor with Roman Holiday (1953).
+He was nominated for his first Academy Award as Best Supporting Actor with Roman Holiday (1953).
 In Oklahoma!
 (1955), he played a womanizing Persian peddler, and in Who's Got the Action?
 (1962), he portrayed a lawyer helping his partner (Dean Martin) cope with a gambling addiction.
 In Teahouse of the August Moon (1956), he played a psychiatrist with an enthusiasm for farming.
 He appeared in several military roles, including The Longest Day (1962), about the Normandy invasion.
 The film Attack (1956) provided Albert with a dark role as a cowardly, psychotic Army captain whose behavior threatens the safety of his company.
 In a similar vein, he played a psychotic United States Army Air Force colonel in Captain Newman, M.D.
-(1963), opposite Gregory Peck.

-Television series

-He guest-starred on various series, including ABC's The Pat Boone Chevy Showroom, and the Westinghouse Studio One series (CBS, 1953–54), playing Winston Smith in the first TV adaptation of 1984, by William Templeton.

-Leave It to Larry

-In his first TV series, Albert portrayed Larry Tucker on the situation comedy Leave It to Larry, which ran from October 14, 1952, until December 23, 1952, on CBS.
-Tucker was a married man who encountered his father-in-law at work and at home.

-The Eddie Albert Show

-Albert had his own daytime variety program, The Eddie Albert Show, on CBS television in 1953.
-Singer Ellen Hanley was a regular on the show.
-A review in Broadcasting magazine panned the program, saying, "Mr. Albert, with the help of Miss Hanley, conducts an interview, talks a little, sings a little, and looks all-thumbs a lot."
+(1963), with Gregory Peck.
+Albert acted in the 1956 special Our Mr. Sun opposite Dr. Frank Baxter directed by Frank Capra.